bigodines/bigopool/README.md

 `bigopool` is a small library that implements high performance worker pool in Golang and allows `error`/`result` handling in the main thread.

+I also provides a thread safe paralell processing abstraction

 ## Quickstart

 install:
 `go get -u github.com/bigodines/bigopool`

+### Worker pool

+Use this whenever the number of jobs you have is too large to run as goroutines at the same time.

 implement this simple interface:
 ```golang